-Recently, ASCOT [49] simulations have been used to estimate the fast-ion flux on the FILD head inserted into the ITER far Scrape-Off Layer (SOL), considering resonant magnetic field perturbations (RMPs) with a principal toroidal mode number n=3, which are externally applied by the set of ELM control coils.
-ASCOT simulations have been widely validated against FILD measurements in existing facilities [50-52].
-The simulations include a realistic 3D wall, fusion born particles and the birth profile of the Neutral Beam Injection (NBI) sources.
-The simulations have been performed for the ITER baseline 15 MA H-mode quiescent plasma (i.e. without core MHD) where the detailed geometry of the FILD probe head is included in the 3-D wall description to take into account the shape of the first wall panels as well as the 3D equilibrium with externally applied RMPs for ELM mitigation.
+Recently, ASCOT [50] simulations have been used to estimate the fast-ion flux on the FILD head inserted into the ITER far scrape-off layer (SOL), considering resonant magnetic field perturbations (RMPs) with a principal toroidal mode number n = 3, which are externally applied by the set of ELM control coils.
+ASCOT simulations have been widely validated against FILD measurements in existing facilities [51-53].
+The simulations include a realistic 3D wall, fusion born particles and the birth profile of the NBI sources.
+The simulations have been performed for the ITER baseline 15 MA H-mode quiescent plasma (i.e. without core MHD) where the detailed geometry of the FILD probe head is included in the 3D wall description to take into account the shape of the first wall panels as well as the 3D equilibrium with externally applied RMPs for ELM mitigation.
 The simulated fusion-born alpha particles heat loads distribution on the first wall, calculated locally along the poloidal and toroidal angles (respectively θ and φ), is illustrated in figure 6.
-It is found that the inclusion of the plasma response (including the plasma flow) on the particle losses reduces the total fast-ion heat loads on the wall from 4.2 MW to 1.89 MW.
-This reduction is visible in the divertor region on Fig. 6 (at poloidal angles around -120 Deg.).
+It is found that the inclusion of the plasma response (including the plasma flow) on the particle losses reduces the total fast-ion heat loads on the wall from 4.2 MW to 1.9 MW.
+This reduction is visible in the divertor region on figure 6 (at poloidal angles around -120 Deg.).
 However, it is found that the power load on the FILD probe head is increased from 8.4 kW to 15.2 kW, as the plasma response shifts the perturbation pattern towards the FILD location.
-The future simulation work will consist to scan the FILD probe position to determine the optimal detector insertion depth in the SOL.
+The future simulation work will consist to scan the FILD probe position to determine the optimal detector insertion depth in the scrappe-off layer (SOL).